joinout-de/studienplan5/README.md

 # studienplan5.rb
-A utitily to convert HTMLed-XLS Studienpläne into iCals.
+A utility to convert HTMLed-XLS Studienpläne into iCals.

 ## Requirements